 Official Website: https://spectrum.ieee.org/

-Here is the Top 10 Scientific Magazines in the world in no particular order.
-You can follow these magazines and regularly to get all the latest updates.
+SO these are the best and Top 10 Scientific Magazines in the world in no particular order.
+You can follow these magazines regularly to get all the latest updates.